thumphries/weather/README.md

 -----

 - Use the `--help` flag until I write up the usage.
+- There are quite arbitrary bounds on the numbers generated; standard deviation is also quite low.
+The mean temperature on generated data tends to be within a very narrow range.
+At time of writing, unknown stations were far too prominent, flooding the data with Kelvin.
 - I'm pretty sure Parsec has some lazy combinators like `many1`, but Attoparsec sure doesn't.
 The input stream kept getting forced.
 This led to the use of Pipes, which ended up being very nifty for the other